cityofaustin/ags-service-publisher/README.md

 results, including response time and any error messages, are added to the report.

 Useful for determining which services are stopped, running slowly, or returning errors.

+**Note:**  The warn_on_errors argument can be set to true (i.e. warn_on_errors=true) when running this and any other function of AGS Service Publisher.
+It is particularly helpful to set warn_on_errors to true when running the Service Health Report, as the script will halt if it encounters an error when processing any one service.

 ##### Examples: